x2020gdv/AMR-in-gonorrhoea/README.md

 #### Step 1: Download zip containing all the files.
 For our experiment we used Google collab.

-#### Step 2: Upload all the files in the session storage and Run all
+#### Step 2: Upload all of the 5 files in the session storage and Run all